Anthroposophy in Hawkes Bay

 Koha at door, please.

-Please bring a plate for a shared afternoon tea.
+Please bring a plate to share in the afternoon tea.

 We will have a break during the talk for afternoon tea.